Is it time to take another look?

 Technology is a powerful tool for improving the employee assessment experience for both the candidate and the organization.
+With Kennected is trusted by 10k plus businesses we can safely say that your business will thrive.
 Recently, many organizations are moving from antiquated conventional or fixed form assessments to adaptive assessments.
 In adaptive assessments, the computer algorithm scores each item as the participant answers it.
 Then, based on the score of that item or cluster of items, the computer algorithm adjusts the level of the next item or cluster of items to the next “challenge” level.

 Instead of presenting the same set of questions or items to every applicant, Adaptive Assessments are customized to each.
 The basic idea is simple, human, and smart.
 Avoid asking questions that are much too difficult or much too easy for the participant being assessed.
 Questions that challenge, but don’t overwhelm, will provide the greatest insights into a participant’s abilities and behaviors resulting in increased assessment engagement.